granchetti/google-test/README.md

 ## Description

-Acceptance testing following the screenplay pattern with Cucumber and WebdriverIO.
+Acceptance testing following the Screenplay Pattern with Cucumber and WebdriverIO.
 The base of framework is built with JavaScript programming language and Gherkin.

 ## Organization